Coat of Arms

 126.96.36.199.
 (Emma) Amy Belén de Varona (AKA Emma Barona) was born 14 Jun 1879.
 It seems that early on Amy was known as Emma Barona [1880 US Federal Census].
 But all later references have her named Amy B. [several NY Times articles and 1910, 1920, 1930 US Federal Censuses] or Amy Belén.
 According to the NY Times she was an excellent singer.
 Not much else is known about her, except that like Bertha in the 1930 U.S. Federal Census in Manhattan her occupation is listed as being a Public School Teacher, and that she had remained in Ignacio's household until he had passed on, then she had spent her inheritance traveling about on cruise ships.
 At least one census shows Amy was living in the same household as her sister Bertha and Tressa Palacios after I.M. had passed away.
 It appears that Amy (like Bertha) never married.
 Spanish naming conventions vary over the centuries, but one thing that is common is more than two names before the combination surnames (or last names, in Spanish they are the primer apellido and segundo apellido).
 For example, Amy B.'s first, second, and third names may actually be: Emma Amy Belén.
 We suspect that one of her father's names was: Diego.
 In at least one place he was also referred to as: Antonio.
 We believe that his full name might have been something like Ignacio María Antonio Diego de Varona y Agüero -- Antonio, from his GG grandfather, and Diego from his GGG and GGGG grandfathers.
 Diego is a Spanish form of the English name James -- thus the James Barona used in the 1880 census.
 Or Diego could be in reference to Santiago, St. Iago, St. James the Great, a patron saint of Spain [re: Santiago de Compostela], the root of Diego.
 Often times one or more of the nombres (names) are the names of saints such as St. María (Mary), San Diego (James), San Juan (John), San José (Joseph), San Pedro (Peter), St. Pablo (Paul), &c.
 But often some names may be those of ancestors.
 Of course, in Amy's case, it is also possible that Emma and Amy are more or less treated as equivalent names -- the later maybe more Anglo-Americanized than the former (or visa versa?). [re: email discussions with Sylvia Easton and José de Herrera about the Emma vs Amy name issue.]

 188.8.131.52.
 Edwin Ignacio de Varona (AKA Eddie) was born 21 May 1880 in Manhattan, NY, NY.
 His occupation was a Court Stenographer/Clerk.
 It appears that, like his father, he married three times.
 Edwin and his first wife Bessie Berlyle Buck married 14 Sep 1902 in Manhattan, NY, NY, and both parents, I.M. and Louise Betancourt, were witnesses on his marriage certificate.
 His second wife was T(h)eresa (AKA Tess) Ruane born 21 Dec 1881 in Scranton, PA.
-With Tess, Edwin had two daughters: Catherine Theresa (AKA Katherine Teresa) born 03 Sep 1910 in Los Angeles, CA, and Leona Josephin(e) born 13 Jan 1913, probably in Scranton, PA, since Tess Ruane died 23 Jan 1913 in Scranton, PA -- only just about 10 days after the birth of Leona.
-Katherine Teresa married Edward Burke and had four known children: Mary K., Margaret, Walter, and Roger Burke.
+With Tess, Edwin had two daughters: Katherine Theresa (AKA Katherine Teresa) born 03 Sep 1910 in Los Angeles, CA, and Leona Josephin(e) born 13 Jan 1913, probably in Scranton, PA, since Tess Ruane died 23 Jan 1913 in Scranton, PA -- only just about 10 days after the birth of Leona.
+Katherine Teresa married Edward Burke and had five known children: Mary K., Margaret, Walter, Roger, and Edward Michael Burke [the later indicated by autosomalDNA].
 Leona Josephine married Corp.
 Terrell R. Williams and had two known children: Terrell R. Williams Jr., and Cecil Dolores Williams (who was, apparently, named after her paternal grandmother, Cecil Dolores Wood).
-Catherine Theresa died 31 Dec 1988 in Stanford Hospital, Palo Alto, CA. Leona Josephine died on 21 Aug 1981 in Los Angeles, CA [http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=3764953].
+Katherine Theresa died 31 Dec 1988 in Stanford Hospital, Palo Alto, CA. Leona Josephine died on 21 Aug 1981 in Los Angeles, CA [http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=3764953].
 By 1918 when Edwin registered for the WWI Draft in Milwaukie, Wisconsin, he was married to Vivien ?_____?.
 But, by the 1920 US Federal Census Edwin is listed as a single boarder in Milwaukie, Wisconsin, and his daughters are listed as living in the Ruane father-in-law's household in Pennsylvania probably in the care of two or three of Edwin's sister's-in-law also living in the same household.
 Edwin died in 1945 in St. Petersburg, Florida according to the Ruane family genealogy site [ http://trees.ancestry.com/owt/person.aspx?pid=135791665 (you must have an Ancestry.com login account to access this site); http://genforum.genealogy.com/ruane/ (public forum); http://wc.rootsweb.ancestry.com/cgi-bin/igm.cgi?op=GET&db=waltonsullivan&id=I26309 (public tree)].

 184.108.40.206.
 Joseph (José de la) Cruz de Varona (AKA Crussie) was born 18 Mar 1883.
 In Spanish Joseph's full name would have been: José de la Cruz de Varona y Betancourt.
 He appears to have been named after I.M.'s brother: José de la Cruz de Varona y Agüero, also known as Dr. Joseph C. de Varona.
 That his name was José de la Cruz was confirmed by his half-niece, Leslie Osborn.
 He might have been designated by Conde de Jaruco as a later day "Rama Primera" or "Rama A" branch of the family tree below I.M. if Jaruco were still alive and spinning his genealogical marvels about the Spanish-Cuban nobility.
 We say this because it appears that the only remaining males below I.M. with de Varona as their surnames descend from Ignacio's son Joseph.
 Crussie is found married to Elizabeth Thomas by the time of the 1910 US Federal Census living in Michigan with their young son David (C.) Thomas de Varona born in 1908 in Detroit, MI.
 Note that there is an issue with David's middle name(s).
 In the 1910 US Federal Census in Michigan he is listed as: David C. de Varona.
 In Spanish his primer apellido and segundo apellido would have been: David C. de Varona y Thomas.
 Later documentation shows him only as: David Thomas de Varona.
 If the initial C. stood for Cruz as in his father's name, then it is certainly possible that his full Spanish name could have been: David de la Cruz de Varona y Thomas.
 David T. Devarona married Martha Louise Smith and had issue.
 Sometime after Elizabeth Thomas died [-- or they were divorced(?), remembers half-niece Leslie Osborn --] Crussie married Lenore Cooper.
 The "Still Living" de Varona branch of I.M.'s family descends from Crussie and his son David (AKA Dave) de Varona.
 Lenore Cooper was the only grand-mother (from this side of their family) that Dave's children ever knew [according to email from one of Dave's Still Living daughters].